cassianorsd/react-openlayers-styled-map/README.md

 ## Custom Menu Control

-You can create a new custom control just wrapping the default ControlButton component and pass to it enable/disable callbacks and a unique key.
+You can create a new custom control just wrapping the default ControlButton component and point the enable/disable callbacks and a unique key.

 ```tsx